wagtail/guide/README.md

 4. Run the init script in the container: `make docker-init`
 5. You should now have access to the project in your browser at `http://localhost:8000`

+To access the app container, run:

+`make docker-shell`

+To access the frontend container to run linting, etc:

+`make docker-shell-frontend`

 # Gitpod

 With Gitpod you can deploy a ready-to-code Wagtail Guide development environment with a single click to evaluate the code.